ygbuil/ML-Time-Series-Forecasting/README.md

 * Multi-step forecasting.
 * Supports multivariate forecasting (external features).
 * Multiple Time Series can be forecasted in parallel.
 * Modular and easy to customize.
-Switch on and off different code features from the `constants/constants.py` file.
+Switch on and off different code features from the `src/constants/constants.py` file.

 ## Project components:
-* `main.py`: Main pipeline.
+* `src/main.py`: Main pipeline.
 This is the file you will need to run.
-* `constants/constants.py`: This is where you can tune different model parameters.
-Every parameter is documented in `objects/constants.py`.
+* `src/constants/constants.py`: This is where you can tune different model parameters.
+Every parameter is documented in `src/objects/constants.py`.
-* `objects`: Contains all functions and classes used in the pipeline.
+* `src/objects`: Contains all functions and classes used in the pipeline.
-* `data/products_sales.csv`: An example dataset to try out the code.
+* `src/data/products_sales.csv`: An example dataset to try out the code.
 Contains 6 Time Series of historical demand of products in different stores.

 ## How to use it:
-* <b>Step 1</b>: In `constants/constants.py`, set the `root_path` variable to the apropiate root path in your machine.
+* <b>Step 1</b>: In `src/constants/constants.py`, set the `root_path` variable to the apropiate root path in your machine.
 The root path is considered to be the `src` folder.
-* <b>Step 2</b>: Run `main.py`.
+* <b>Step 2</b>: Run `src/main.py`.

 _Disclaimer: Parameters in "constants/constants.py" are not optimized for the given dataset, they are set for demonstration purposes._